douglasdavis/TopLoop/README.md

 ========================

 TopLoop is a small library inspired by the ASG EventLoop package.
-TopLoop is built specifically for analyzing Top group ntuples output by the TopAnalysis `top-xaod` program.
+TopLoop is built specifically for analyzing Single Top ntuples output by the TopAnalysis `top-xaod` program with the `SingleTopAnalysis` software loaded.
+Technically, this software can analyze _any_ ntuple, but the structure and API are tailored for ntuples output by `top-xaod`.
+Any user can implement the ability to access any branch - see the [Adding new variables](#adding-new-variables) section.

 TopLoop delivers a base algorithm class, a job runner, a file manager, and a small event data model.
 The algorithm has the following